Michelin: MotoGP

-Michelin participated in MotoGP from 1972 to 2008.
-They introduced radial construction to MotoGP in 1984, and multi-compound tyres in 1994.
-They achieved 360 victories in 36 years, and from 1993 to 2006, the world championship had gone to a rider on Michelins.
+From 1972 to 2008, Michelin was the long-standing supplier for MotoGP.

 In 2007, Casey Stoner on Bridgestone tyres won the world championship in dominating fashion, and Valentino Rossi and other top riders complained that Michelins were inferior.
 Rossi wanted Bridgestones for the 2008 season, but Bridgestone was reluctant to provide them; Dorna threatened to impose a control tyre on the series, after which Bridgestone relented.

 In 2008, Michelin committed errors of judgment in allocating adequate tyres for some of the race weekends.
 Dani Pedrosa's team switched to Bridgestones in mid-season, a highly unusual move that caused friction between Honda Racing Corporation and their sponsor Repsol YPF.
 Other riders also expressed concerns and it seemed that Michelin might not have any factory riders for the 2009 season, leading to rumours that Michelin would withdraw from the series altogether.

 Dorna and the FIM announced that a control tyre would be imposed on MotoGP for the 2009 season and Michelin did not enter a bid, effectively ending its participation in the series at the end of 2008.

 Michelin returned to MotoGP in 2016 as the official tyre supplier after Bridgestone's withdrawal from the series at the end of 2015.